Julianne2025/Data-Analytics-Portfolio/README.md

 📁 **SQL Server 2022 Files:**

-- freight_analysis1.sql  |  Used SELECT and JOIN to check GL codes, total freight by carrier and GL code
+- freight_analysis1.sql  |  Used SELECT and JOIN to check GL codes and get total freight by carrier and GL code

 - freight_analysis2.sql  |  Used SELECT to rank freight carriers and get % total freight by carrier